sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 ORDER BY teachers_count DESC;

 -- 5. How many students are in a given section?
+PRINT 'How many students are in a given section?';
 DECLARE @section_id INT = 1;
 SELECT
     COUNT(*) as student_count